broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/wgs/WholeGenomeGermlineSingleSample.changelog.md

 # 2.5.0
 2021-10-18
 * Added optional functionality to run the Whole Genome Germline Single Sample (WGS) workflow in DRAGEN-GATK mode.
+The default run mode will remain exactly the same.
 Learn more about DRAGEN mode and optional inputs in the [WGS Overview](https://broadinstitute.github.io/warp/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README).
 The workflow includes the following new optional inputs:
     * `ref_str`: new optional file in ReferenceFasta struct
     * `dragen_functional_equivalence_mode`
     * `dragen_maximum_quality_mode`